Data Quality Metric Library

 |

-The proportion of the number of treatment length records where the major top surface covers at least 80% of the treatment length where the surface date is in the reported financial year.
+The proportion of the number of treatment length records where the major top surface length covers at least 80% of the treatment length where the surface date is in the reported financial year.

 Metric Purpose